jfinancial/cheatsheets/js_web/JS_Basics.md

     //Output is 1, 2, true
 </pre>

+- For example of an iterator used for iterating through user profiles then see [ProfilesScroller](./js_basics/profilescroller)

 ### Generators
-The `function*` declaration (function keyword followed by asterisk) defines a generator function, which returns a Generator object.
+The `function*` declaration (function keyword followed by asterisk) defines a generator function, which returns a `Generator` object.
 Generators compute their yielded values on demand, which allows them to efficiently represent sequences that are expensive to compute (or even infinite sequences).
-The next() method also accepts a value, which can be used to modify the internal state of the generator.
-A value passed to next() will be received by yield .(A value passed to the first invocation of `next()` is always ignored.)
+The `next()` method also accepts a value, which can be used to modify the internal state of the generator.
+A value passed to `next()` will be received by `yield` .(A value passed to the first invocation of `next()` is always ignored.)
 Here is the fibonacci generator using `next(x)` to restart the sequence:
 <pre>
    function* fibonacci() {
      let current = 0;